Coronavirus And Utah: What You Need To Know

 How Are Worship Services Affected?

+The Church has reverted back to its September guidelines.
 Top Church leadership released a letter in early September that directed Utah area leaders to create a plan for in-person or virtually based on local conditions.

 In May of 2020, the Church also asked all its members in Utah to wear a face mask while in public to help slow the spread of COVID-19.

 The majority of temples in the United States, Canada, Europe and Asia are in Phase Two of the Church’s reopening plan, which means people will be able to perform all living ordinances by appointment.

 The National Park Service issued a mask mandate across all parks this February.
 Masks are required in all facilities and outdoors when social distancing isn’t possible.